St Joseph's Industrial School, Letterfrack: History

-Carriglea pupils sent to Letterfrack
+A revised certificate doubling the number of boys the school could care for was issued in April 1889 and in November 1912, the accommodation limit was increased to 190.
+There were three classes of boy committed to Letterfrack.
+That is, those who were homeless, without proper guardianship, destitute, in breach of the School Attendance Act or guilty of criminal offences; those sent by the Local Authorities pursuant to the Public Assistance Act 1939; and those whose parents or guardians had willingly admitted them.
+In 1954 the Christian Brothers, whose finances had been declining because of the decreasing number of children in their care, closed Carriglea Park in Dún Laoghaire, and transferred the "juvenile delinquents" from that school over to Letterfrack.

-In 1954 the Christian Brothers decided to close one of their schools and chose Carriglea Park in Dún Laoghaire.
-They separated out 'juvenile delinquents' and sent them to Letterfrack industrial school.
+Letterfrack closed in 1974; according to the Secretary of the Department of Education, the school's remoteness rendered finding employees difficult and was considered harmful for the pupils who had come from cities.

 Conclusions of the Ryan Report

 Physical abuse

 The report concluded that corporal punishment in Letterfrack was "severe, excessive and pervasive, and created a climate of fear", that it "was the primary method of control" and that unavoidable because "it was frequently capricious, unfair and inconsistent".
 There was no punishment book kept and the Department of Education was found to be at fault for not ensuring that one was maintained.

 Sexual abuse

 Sexual abuse "by Brothers was a chronic problem in Letterfrack" and that those members of the order who served there "included firstly those who had previously been guilty of sexual abuse of boys, secondly those whose abuse was discovered while they worked in that institution and, thirdly some who were subsequently revealed to have abused boys".

 The Christian Brothers "did not properly investigate allegations of sexual abuse of boys by Brothers" and "knew that Brothers who sexually abused boys were a continuing danger".
 Sending known abusers to any industrial school was "an act of reckless disregard" especially "one as remote and isolated as Letterfrack".
 The handling of members of the order who committed abuse suggested "a policy of protecting the Brothers, the Community and the Congregation at the expense of the victims".

 Abuse by peers was "an element of the bullying and intimidation that were prevalent in Letterfrack and the Brothers failed to recognise it as a persistent problem".
 Lack of understanding on behalf of the order of the nature of abuse committed by peers combined with fear of punishment meant that some victims didn't report such abuse at the time.